EmulatorGP2018/EmulatorGP2018/reports/nonlinear_report.md

 Pros | Cons
 --- | ---
-converge fast to the root once they get close | performance is often quite poor if you do not start very close to the actual root <br/><br/>rarely used as a stand-alone algorithm
+converge fast to the root once they get close | Performance is often quite poor if you do not start very close to the actual root <br/><br/>Rarely used as a stand-alone algorithm

 ## Muller method